divineniiquaye/flight-routing/README.md

 ---

 Router supports middleware, you can use it for different purposes like authentication, authorization, throttles and so forth.
-Middleware run before controllers and it can check and manipulate http requests.
-To associate route specific middleware use `addMiddleware`, you can access route parameters via `arguments` attribute of the request object:
+Middleware run before controllers and it can check and manipulate http requests and response.:

 Here you can see the request lifecycle considering some middleware: